 The international school has unique characteristics which compel its leaders to have a sharpened view of the big picture and skill set to match.
 This course offers the knowledge and skills for international school leaders to articulate a vision and design and implement a plan for an effective school that is focused on student learning.
 It addresses the ‘big picture’ of what international schools are and how leaders can optimize conditions to maximize learning through focusing on results.

-- Identify the elements of an effective school using a model of continuous improvement
+- Identify the elements of an effective school that is focused on learning and constantly improving

-- Develop strategies for bridging from vision to day-to-day practice
+- Develop strategies for bridging from mission, vision and learning principles to day-to-day efforts and decisions

-- Develop a school improvement plan for improved student learning utilizing this skill set
+- Develop a school improvement goal and action plan for student learning gains and increased school effectiveness

 - In order to access course materials, participants are required to bring a laptop computer with wireless internet capability and appropriate adapters to this course.